 The Majestic Theatre is one of San Antonio’s oldest and largest theaters.
 The theater is a National Historic Monument that opened its doors in 1929 and is a mainstay of the city today!

 The Majestic Theatre is home to Broadway in San Antonio.
 Besides Broadway plays, you can also catch a concert or comedy show.

 The theater itself is truly a sight to behold.
-The design makes you feel like you are walking through a work of art.
+The design makes you feel like walking through a work of art.
 You can also easily check out her sister theater, the Empire Theatre, built in 1913 at the site of San Antonio’s original opera house.

 What is the best thing to do with kids in San Antonio?

-Six Flags Fiesta Texas is always a big hit with the children.
+Six Flags Fiesta Texas is always a big hit with children.
 If your kids are younger, check out the San Antonio Zoo.

 What are some fun things to do in San Antonio?

 Shopping in the Historic Market Square is a great day activity.
 At night, consider taking a haunted walking ghost tour of the city.